DAMON: Dynamic Amorphous Obstacle Navigation using Topological Manifold Learning and Variational Autoencoding: Proposed Methodology

-To facilitate our manifold-based robotic motion planning, we need to seamlessly transform between high-dimensional robotic space $\mathcal{R}$ and low-dimensional mathematical space $\mathcal{M}$.
-For this, we use a well-established deep learning technique: variational autoencoder (VAE)~\cite{kingma2014autoencoding}.
-Conceptually, an autoencoder consists of both an encoder and a decoder.
-In fact, autoencoders are typically forced to reconstruct the input approximately, preserving only the most relevant aspects of the data in the copy.
-In our study, we implement autoencoders as deep neural networks in order to perform dimensionality reduction only.
-Specifically, as conceptually depicted in Fig.~\ref{fig:autoencoder}, our autoencoder is implemented as a feedforward, non-recurrent neural network employing an input layer and an output layer connected by one or more hidden layers.
+To leverage the embedding power of our learned low-dimensional manifold for robotic motion planning, we need to seamlessly transform between the high-dimensional robotic space, $\mathcal{S}$, and the low-dimensional manifold space, $\mathcal{Z}$.
+To achieve this, we utilized a variational autoencoder (VAE)~\cite{kingma2014autoencoding} for both latent space learning and decoding to the high-dimensional state space.
+Specifically, as depicted in Fig.~\ref{fig:autoencoder}, our VAE is implemented as a feedforward, non-recurrent neural network that employs an input layer and an output layer connected by multiple hidden layers.
 The output layer has the same number of nodes (neurons) as the input layer.
-The purpose of our autoencoder is to reconstruct its inputs (minimizing the difference between the input and the output) instead of predicting a target value $\mathbf{X'}$ given inputs $\mathbf{X}$.
+The purpose of our VAE is to reconstruct its inputs, minimizing the difference between the input and the output, rather than predicting a target value $\mathcal{S'}$ given inputs $\mathcal{S}$.
+This allows us to capture the essential information about the high-dimensional robotic space in a lower-dimensional manifold, enabling us to perform efficient motion planning and obstacle avoidance in real-time.
+The implementation of VAE in DAMON largely adopted from~\cite{mpnet} and is trained through backpropagation of the error.
+Conceptually, the feature space $z_l$ of our autoencoder is the low-dimension manifold representations produced by manifold learning, therefore having lower dimensionality than the input space $\mathcal {S}$, which, in DAMON, is the pose of our 7-DoF robotic manipulator with object position and collision flag.
+As such, the feature matrix $Q_\phi (s)$ after manifold learning can be regarded as a compressed representation of the input $s$.